negbook/threads/README.md

 or ```Threads.CreateLoopCustom(actionname,0,function(delay,name,total) print(name,total) delay.setter(3000*math.random()) end)```

 With a setter and getter,Threads.xxxxCustom can be set dynamic wait time for the next loop  .
 You can also pass a Varname into Threads.xxxxCustom params 4  so that you can using Threads.GetLoopCustom and Threads.SetLoopCustom
+to set the wait time in other place

 ```
 Threads.CreateLoop